-The Motion Business Area had approximately 20,900 employees as of December 31, 2020, and generated around \$6.4 billion of revenues in 2020.
+The Motion Business Area had approximately 20,000 employees as of December 31, 2021, and generated around \$6.9 billion of revenues in 2021.

-Motion manufactures and sells drives, motors, generators, traction converters and mechanical power transmission products.
+The Motion Business Area designs, manufactures and sells drives, motors, generators and traction converters.
 Building on long-standing experience in electric powertrains, the Business Area combines domain expertise and technology to deliver the optimum solution for a wide range of applications for a comprehensive range of industrial segments.
 In addition, the Business Area, along with its channel partners, has an industry-leading global service presence.